Skip to content

 The work included competitive positioning matrices, Wi-Fi 7 product-market fit frameworks, and detailed business cases for smart energy integration showing churn reduction, ARPU uplift, and referral economics.

-Market Structure Churn Economics Product-Market Fit Service Bundling Smart Energy Wi-Fi 7 Strategy
+Market Structure Churn Economics Product-Market Fit Service Bundling Smart Energy Wi-Fi 7 & 8 Strategy CPE Procurement Data Monetisation

 Sample Deliverable